Ditectrev/PRINCE2-Agile-Foundation-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### How is the "learn from experience" principle applied in an agile context?
+### How is the 'learn from experience' principle applied in an agile context?

 - [ ] By ensuring control through lots of short stages during innovative projects.
 - [ ] By using the Agilometer to assess risks associated with the agile way of working.